 Low Risk- Shallow entries with adequate ventilation natural or mechanical, where access is simple and unobstructed and there is no likely risk of flooding. eg meter pits, valve chambers

 NC2- Medium Risk

-Vertical direct unobstructed access with continuous attachment to a man riding hoist or similar rescue device. eg excavations in trench box
+Vertical direct unobstructed access with continuous attachment to a man riding hoist or similar rescue device. (

 NC3- Medium Risk